-To find a preferred configuration and geometry, we sought to maximize the strain created by the display where the mechanorecpetors are located inside the skin, since it would maximize stimulation.
-The display operates by traction at the skin surface.
-Therefore, the question was to establish a relationship between surface strain and strain deeper inside the skin.
+In redesiging the device our goal was to maximize the strain experienced by the cutaneous mechanoceptors with a display that operates by traction at the skin surface.
+Due to the laws of contact mechanics, the optimization problem depends on many factors, including the mechanical behavior of the skin, the mechanics of the display itself, and its geometry.
+It was therefore needed to establish a relationship between surface traction and strain deeper inside the skin where the mechanoreceptors are located.

 Such study was performed by the authors under the assumption that the skin behaved like a homogenous material (Wang and Hayward, 2008).
-In the later study, it was found that the virtual height, A, of a displayed feature is a function of the lineic force that creates traction, Q, according to $A = 0.37 \, Q/E$, where E is the young modulus of the linear material.
-Notice that this expression does not involve information regarding the location of the targeted mechanoreceptors.
-On the other hand, the preferred spatial period, g{opt} , of the traction surfaces was found to be directly related to the depth at which the receptors are located, according to a law that is, by and large, linear in the range considered.
-The preferred spacing is independent from the Young modulus of the considered material: $g{\rm opt} = 2d{\rm opt} \approx 1.2 \, Z$, where Z is the depth of targeted receptors, highlighting the purely geometrical contraints involved in the design of tactile displays.
-Based on considerations regarding the skin anatomy discussed in (Wang and Hayward, 2008), we took q = 1.2 mm.
+It was found that the height, A, of a virtual feature (the height of a real feature producing an equivalent subdermal strain), is a function of the traction lineic force, Q, according to $A = 0.37 \, Q/E$, where E is the young modulus of the linear material.
+Note that this expression is independent from the depth where strain is evaluated.
+In contrast, the optimal spatial period, g{opt} , of the traction surfaces was found to be linked to the targeted depth, Z, where strain is to be maximized through an almost linear relationship $g{\rm opt} = 2d{\rm opt} \approx 1.2 Z$.
+The preferred spacing, being independent from the Young modulus of the material, highlights the purely geometrical contraints involved in the design of tactile displays.
+Based on considerations regarding the skin anatomy discussed in (Wang and Hayward, 2008), we took g = 1.2 mm.

-Of course these findings depend on the assumptions of homogeneity and linearity of the mechanics of the skin.
+These findings depend on the assumptions of homogeneity and linearity of the mechanics of the skin.
 That the skin is actually nonlinear is a critical question for display design, particularly because of nonlinear stiffening.
 In order to address this problem, we made the assumption that the skin could be approximated by a nonlinear homogenous material with a known range of 'effective' or 'equivalent' Young moduli, measured in the condition of lateral surface traction.
 We then sought to find the best geometry for a bending actuator.
 In another experiment, we sought to find the geometry that caused maximum stimulation using a psychophysical approach.
 To this end, we asked a group of volunteers to employ the method of adjustments in order to find the geometry that maximized the intensity of the sensation for a given input voltage.
-These distinctively different methods gave similar results, vindicating our initial assumption that strain inside the skin is the determinant perceptual factor for standard signals, despite the numerous approximations that were made.
+These two distinctively different methods gave similar results, vindicating our initial assumption that strain inside the skin is the determinant perceptual factor for standard signals, despite the numerous approximations that were made.